Real French Conversation about Christmas Gifts (FR/EN Subs)

 So no, I'm not going to crack, I'm not going to freak out.
 I'm not against it.
 Let's just say that if there's a wrapping that's like newspaper or something, I think that's great.
 For me, it's equivalent to having gift wrap or newspaper wrap.

-I think that's great, insofar as the gift is protected, and there's still that aspect of surprise, of "you open it, you unwrap it".
+I think that's good, insofar as the gift is protected, and there's still that aspect of surprise, of "you open it, you unwrap it".

 It's true that I buy gift wrap every year.
 Last year, I bought the big rolls, where it's a bit recycled, where it's brown like this.
 But it's true that I think it's still pretty, it's nice.